tytydraco/yessleep/out/Im_a_food_delivery_driver_and_this_are_my_storiespart_2.md

 At 3:33 PM, the phone rang.
 I almost didn't want to look.
 But the contract bound me like chains.

-The address was just two words: "Garden."
+The address was just one word: "Garden."

 No street, no house number.
 Just those two words.

 When I opened the booklet and found that entry, it was different from the others.
 The handwriting was older and more refined, as if someone had carefully written every letter.

 1. When you receive the package sent to the "Garden," you've received a precious gift.
 Cherish this good fortune.
 2. Drive north on Highway 888 until you see a dirt road marked with white stones.
 There are no road signs.
 You'll recognize it when you see it.
 3. Drive 7.7 miles along this road.
 Even if the distance seems off, your odometer reading will still be accurate.
 4. Park at the end of the road.
 Walk through the gate.
 The gate will be open.
 5. The path in the garden is obvious.
 Follow the path to the center of the garden, where you'll see someone tending to the plants.
 6. This person will talk to you.
 Listen carefully.
 They may know something about you that others don't.
 7. Important: They may offer you something—food, drinks, rest, comfort, or even answers.
 You can accept food and drinks.
 You can rest if invited.
 You can listen for answers.
 However, you must absolutely not accept any physical goods or gifts, nor touch anything offered to you, except for food or drink offered directly to you.
 8. This rule is absolutely valid.
 Whatever is offered, no matter how much you want it, you must refuse any physical goods except food and drink.
 9. You will know after the meeting.
 Return the way you came.

-12. Messenger A.M.'s message: Whatever you do, follow rule 7.
+10. Messenger A.M.'s message: Whatever you do, follow rule 7.
 My previous messengers did not follow it.
 They found his car at the end of the dirt road, the driver's side door open, and the engine still running.
 They never found him.
 But sometimes, delivery requests still come from "The Garden," and the customer's name is his.

 This delivery was special: a simple brown paper bag, like the kind for lunch.
 Inside were freshly baked bread, still warm, and a bottle of unlabeled wine.
 The aroma of the bread was intoxicating; the fragrance of yeast was flawless.